xkmato/cinemaplot/README.md

 # Cinema Plot - Film Events Calendar

-Cinema Plot is an open-source event management platform specifically designed for the Ugandan film industry.
-It provides a simple, intuitive way for filmmakers, industry professionals, and enthusiasts to create, share, and discover film-related events across Uganda.
+Cinema Plot is a modern, open-source event management platform specifically designed for the Ugandan film industry.
+Built with Next.js and powered by Firebase, it provides a simple, intuitive way for filmmakers, industry professionals, and enthusiasts to create, share, and discover film-related events across Uganda.

 ## Features